ayjxxng/EEG-Motor-Imagery-Classification_MS-CNN/README.md

 Multi-scale CNN for MI-BCI classification.
 This repository belongs to the Neuromatch project of NewLearn (Neuroscience Society of Korea University).

 ## Note
 The model is based on "An efficient multi-scale CNN model with intrinsic feature integration for motor imagery EEG subject classification in brain-machine interfaces", but the specific code in this repository is authored by Neuromatch.
+This repository is not the official implementation of the paper.

 ## Dataset
 The dataset we used is [BCI Competition IV 2b](https://www.bbci.de/competition/iv/).